ftiff/KerbMinder2/README.md

 ![KerbMinder logo](installer_components/KerbMinder_logo.png "KerbMinder icon")

 **KerbMinder** is a tool for Mac OS X that keeps a logged-in user's Kerberos ticket current by attempting to renew or refresh it automatically any time the network state changes.
-It only presents a UI if it needs the user to supply a password.
+It only presents a UI if it needs the user to supply a login or a password.
+It is designed for users who :
+- has network-authenticated mobile accounts and often work off of corporate networks via VPN;
+- or needs to leverage Kerberos SSO without having to bind the machine to a directory.

 ![KerbMinder dialog](installer_components/dialog.png "KerbMinder dialog")

 The password can be saved to the keychain so all subsequent renewals can use it.
 Should the saved password get out of sync with the domain — e.g. after the user changes their password — the keychain will automatically remove the old saved password and the user will be prompted to enter one.

-KerbMinder is designed for users with network-authenticated mobile accounts who often work off of corporate networks via VPN.
+## Why the '2' in KerbMinder2 ?
+This is a fork and a rewrite of @pmbuko [KerbMinder](http://github.com/pmbuko/KerbMinder).
+My intent is to make it backward compatible and do a Pull Request.
+Originally, KerbMinder needed the computer to be bound.
+I personally think this is a thing from the past, so I added the possibility to specify a principal.
+After hours of struggling with the code to make, I figured out it would be much faster to do a complete rewrite.
+I don't intend to correct the bugs or enhance @pmbuko's version.

 ### Acknowledgements

 Portions of KerbMinder were inspired by code written by these fine humans (links point to the inspiring code, where possible):

+* @pmbuko - original author of KerbMinder
+* @ftiff - author of KerbMinder2
 * [Joe Chilcote](https://github.com/chilcote)
 * [Graham Gilbert](http://grahamgilbert.com/blog/2013/07/12/using-crankd-to-react-to-network-events/)
 * [Gary Larizza](https://github.com/glarizza/scripts/blob/master/python/RefactoredCrankTools.py)